Discovery Put Into Action:Not Officially Until Hundreds Of Years Later

 Team/Person Behind The Discovery:Howard Carter (funded by Lord Carnarvon)

 While on the surface this discovery may not seem impactful, it truly was in numerous ways.
 Pharoah Tutankhamun, known by many as the “Boy King” was said to have ruled over Egypt from 1334 to 1325 BCE.
 He comes from a long line of royal family members, especially in Egypt, that was incredibly inbred.
 Egyptian Royals often had sexual relations with each other, causing severe inbreeding that would be quite noticeable among many.
 Yet we did not realize how significant this was until King Tut.
-Sadly, many of the tombs for some of the iconic Pharaohs had been robbed with many bodies being messed up in the process.
+Sadly, many of the tombs of some of the iconic Pharaohs had been robbed with many bodies being messed up in the process.
 Yet Tut’s tomb was completely filled.

 This was due to his connection to Akhenaten (his father) and thus, his successors struck his name from the records.
 In this attempt to re-write history, they preserved his legacy.
 Thieves would not rob a tomb that they did know existed nor knew the name of.
 That led Tut’s tomb to be well-preserved and untouched for 33 centuries!
 Howard Carter would find Tut along with 5,000 artifacts, many of which are still in museums all over the world.
 Through examination, scientists found that Tut’s parents were siblings.
 In 1922, we knew inbreeding had drawbacks but did not realize just how many there could be.
 The Tut Study proved years of inbreeding leads to poor health and several deformities.
 Further study into royals of the past also led to knowing which were likely inbred as well as even the forms of inbreeding involved.